hendrikdreyer/AutoSalesReports/README.md

 No code is submitted for this project.
 The databse was developed in Caspio (MS SQL Server).
-Only screen captures of the final product is listed as this product has been discontinued and therefore no liver version of it is running.
+Only screen captures of the final product is listed as this product has been discontinued and therefore no live version of it is running.